 Japanese Swords

-Brief Information about ancestral samurai swords
+Brief Information about ancestral samurai swords.
+"NOT FOR SALE"

 The production of swords in Japan is divided into time periods: